Red Hen Publications

 • • • •

 There is also the little matter of Fenrir Greyback, whose “family friend” status does not sound like what that term would usually be expected to signify.
 (And which is not supported at all in DHs.
-Indeed Rowling appears to have been summarily dropped that entire thread.)
+Indeed Rowling appears to have summarily dropped that entire thread.)

 True, I would imagine that Fenrir sometimes made himself “useful” to Lucius Malfoy over the past 14 years or so.
 And the threat of him was probably even more useful, since that way Lucius didn’t actually have to deal directly with the creature.
 But it seems more likely to me that the whole relationship was solidly based on a foundation of extortion.